SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       Generalization by projection.
 This is a hybrid of Fourier-Motzkin elimination and a model-based variant of virtual term substitution.

+   .. c:enum:: YICES_GEN_BY_PROJ_WIDE

+      SAT-guided wide projection (Since 2.8.0).
+Walks the Boolean structure of the formula, enumerates model-true Boolean implicants against a polarity-aware abstraction, projects each as a cube, and returns their union.
+The resulting cell is always at least as broad as :c:enum:`YICES_GEN_BY_PROJ`.
+Recommended for CEGAR-style outer loops over quantifier prefixes.
+Use :c:func:`yices_generalize_model_with_budget` to cap the number of cubes enumerated.

    See :c:func:`yices_generalize_model` for more details.